 Florida was known as the “Lightning Capital of the World” until NASA released a study that showed Rwanda, Africa as the real lightning capital of the world.
 Florida now has to be satisfied with the title of the “Lightning Capital of the United States”.
 Even though it lost its world title, the number of lightning strikes in Florida can be dangerous and cause frequent power outages that at the very least cause a great deal of inconvenience.
 To lessen the dangers presented by lightning the best advice is to seek safe shelter until the storm passes.
 For overcoming the inconvenience of power outages you may want to consider a standby generator for your home and/or business.

 Electricity is more than a convenience.
 It powers our lives and we have come to rely on it to provide certain essential services that are important to our safety and well-being.
 Medical equipment, refrigeration, well pumps, security systems, and lighting are some of these essentials.
 With some physical conditions, air conditioning may also be essential.
 In times of widespread and prolonged power outages, communications with the world via telephone, radio, and television could also fall into that essential category.
 As many that have lived in Florida for a while have witnessed, power outages from storms can be frequent and prolonged.
-A standby generator could be just the solution to increase your comfort and safety during these difficult times.
+A standby generator could be just the solution to increasing your comfort and safety during these difficult times.

 “Generators come in a variety of sizes, and are measured by their kilowatt output,” says Dan Harris, the Sales Manager at Total Comfort.
 “The typical generators we install range from 16 kilowatts to 45 kilowatts but can go higher”.
 Dan also says that “the vast majority of our installations include an automatic transfer switch that will automatically tell the generator to start when it senses a loss of utility power.”